7 Travel Tips to make your budget work for you while you’re on the road

 Travel Tip #7: Cut the credit card

-We quickly run out of money after living on rations before the trip, and pull the card out.
-We tap-tap-tap away, blissfully and wilfully ignorant of our financial situation.
+We quickly run out of money after living on rations before the trip and pull the card out.
+We tap-tap-tap away, blissfully and willfully ignorant of our financial situation.

 As for a credit card for emergencies?

-Well there you have it.
-That’s how we have been traveling over the last few years.
+Well, there you have it.
+That’s how we have been travelling over the last few years.
 Let us know where you’re off to next and how you’re planning to do it!

 Disclaimer: Information contained within this article is of a general nature.
 Do not be rely upon it when making financial decisions.
 Please consult a professional financial advisor or planner (like us!) before acting.